 The ISO 19100 suite of standards defines geographic information content in terms of an object oriented data model expressed in the Unified Modeling Language (UML), which allows the content to be encoded using different exchange formats or stored in a database irrespective of the exchange encoding.
 The following figure, corresponding to ISO 19129, presents the overall relationship between the elements of the framework.

 Figure 8-2 – Overall relationship between the elements of the framework

+S-100 requires certain discovery metadata elements to be provided in an Exchange Catalogue (Part 17), and permits the use of additional files conforming to the ISO 19115-3 format to encode additional metadata, including structural, acquisition, and quality metadata.

 Abstract Level